 Floor Plans for Aging in Place

 Are you planning on living in your new construction during your golden years?
 We offer a variety of single-floor homes that make it easy to remain in your home even if you face mobility challenges as you get older.
-The 1640-square-foot Boise is priced from the high-$200s (plus lot and site fees) and offers a large open kitchen and dining room, impressive great room with a fireplace and tray ceiling, two-car garage, first-floor laundry room, master bedroom suite with twin sinks in the bathroom, two additional bedrooms, and a second bathroom.
+The 1640-square-foot Boise is priced from the low-$300s (plus lot and site fees) and offers a large open kitchen and dining room, impressive great room with a fireplace and tray ceiling, two-car garage, first-floor laundry room, master bedroom suite with twin sinks in the bathroom, two additional bedrooms, and a second bathroom.

 A Floor Plan for Entertaining